Terrifier: Funding

+Casting

+Jenna Kanell was cast as false protagonist Tara Heyes.
+Kanell originally auditioned for Leone's short film The 9th Circle (2008).
+While she did not get cast in the part, she kept in touch with Leone with plans of collaborating on a future project.
+Leone sent her the Terrifier script in 2015 and cast her based on her previous audition.
+Despite lack of characterization, Kanell describes Tara as being very "scrappy."
+She performed all of her stunt work for Tara.
+Catherine Corcoran got cast in the supporting role of Dawn, and she had to film the most dangerous scene, the hacksaw death, in which Corcoran was hung upside down and shackled by her feet without a rig, leading to her being unable to even out her weight distribution.
+For safety, filming was in 40-second increments, and the crew placed a platform beneath her between takes.

-In 2015, Leone launched a campaign on the crowdfunding website Indiegogo to finance Terrifier, a feature-length spin-off of All Hallows' Eve.
-After being notified of the Indiegogo campaign, filmmaker Phil Falcone provided the necessary funds for the project in exchange for a producer credit.
-In The 9th Circle, the short film Terrifier, and All Hallows' Eve, Art was played by Mike Giannelli, who opted not to return to the role for the feature film Terrifier due to not wanting to pursue anymore major acting roles.
-Instead, the role of Art was recast to David Howard Thornton.
-Thornton was already familiar with All Hallows' Eve when he auditioned for the role of Art in Terrifier, and was cast in the role after improvising a kill scene in mime.
+In The 9th Circle, the short film Terrifier, and All Hallows' Eve, Art was played by Mike Giannelli, who opted not to return to the role for the feature film due to not wanting to pursue any more major acting roles.
+Instead, the role of Art was recast to then unknown David Howard Thornton.
+Thornton was already familiar with All Hallows' Eve when he auditioned for the role of Art in Terrifier, and got cast after improvising a kill scene in mime.

 Release

-Terrifier premiered at the Telluride Horror Show Film Festival in 2016.
-It was later screened at the Horror Channel FrightFest on October 28, 2017, and was subsequently picked up by Dread Central Presents and Epic Pictures for a limited 2018 release.
+Terrifier premiered at the Telluride Horror Show on October 15, 2016.
+It was later screened at the Horror Channel FrightFest on October 28, 2017, and was subsequently picked up by Epic Pictures Releasing for a limited theatrical release on March 15 and March 16, 2018.
+In April 2023, it was announced that Terrifier would be released theatrically in 853 theaters on July 19, 2023.

+On October 27, 2025, actress Catherine Corcoran filed a federal lawsuit against the filmmakers accusing them of shortchanging her on promised residuals and using on-screen nudity without her consent.
+The lawsuit alleges that producer Phil Falcone and producer/director Damien Leone only paid her $8,341, which is a fraction of what she’s contractually owed.
+According to the lawsuit, Corcoran reached an agreement to work on the film for a very low per diem rate in exchange for 1% of the profits of the film and any future films in the series, as well as 1% of profits from merchandise related to the film.
+The lawsuit also accuses the filmmakers of sexual harassment, and of distributing sexually explicit material without her consent.
+A lawyer for Leone and Falcone said, “Damien and Phil deny the claims in the complaint and will vigorously defend this lawsuit.”

 Home media

-Terrifier was released on DVD and Blu-ray by Dread Central on March 27, 2018.
+Terrifier was released on DVD and Blu-ray on March 27, 2018.
 The release features audio commentary from Damien Leone and David H. Thornton, behind-the-scenes footage, an interview with star Jenna Kanell, deleted scenes, collectible reversible cover art, and several other bonus features.
+The film was released on VHS on March 29, 2019, by Witter Entertainment.